Menu

 Invariably our cabins will be located in beautiful locations.
 This calls for careful planning to ensure we deliver the cabin to its final location.

-Slow and Steady was the motto of the day one late April day when we delivered the Dart Hideaway.
+Slow and Steady was the motto of the day one late April day when we delivered the Hideaway.
 The haulage team carefully drove the cabin through narrow Devon lanes (anyone ever seen how high a Devon hedgerow can be?!) and lifted it into place onto its groundscrew foundation.

 “It was exciting to watch (though nerve wracking!) and a positive experienceKatie Hollyer